 As with most insurance, carriers obtaining cargo coverage will pay a premium.
 If an incident occurs, the carrier will be responsible for paying the deductible amount, with the insurer paying costs above the deductible up to the policy limit.

 Policies sometimes feature lower sub-limits and a higher deductible than the insurance’s overall maximum for certain freight types or certain causes of loss.

 Incidents like theft or vandalism, for example, are sometimes viewed as incidents that a carrier should be able to prevent.
 So some policies will raise deductibles and lower coverage limits for occurrences like these, while leaving the policy’s overall deductible and coverage limit intact.

 Some insurers also add sub-limits restricting coverage solely based on cargo type.
 Claims related to electronics, for example, are limited in some policies.

 To discourage carriers from under-insuring their cargo, some insurers require trucking companies to insure a minimum percentage of the cargo’s value.

 For carriers, the value of cargo is listed on the bill of lading, which the carrier acquires when picking up a load.
 Truckers should make sure that the valuation of the goods is accurate and the actual value of the load is covered, because insurers will reduce coverage if a load is found to be under-insured.

-Motor truck cargo insurance typically costs motor carriers $500-$1,000 a year in premiums for a $50,000 policy limit, which is the industry standard.
+Motor truck cargo insurance typically costs motor carriers $500-$2,000 a year in premiums for a $100,000 policy limit, which is the typical industry minimum.